 Your area of Wealth & Good Fortune lies in the back left corner of your home.
 There is much written about this area of the Bagua, since so many people are interested in improving their wealth.
 However, this area is not solely related to your bank account; it’s more closely related to the idea of abundance in general.
 Keep this in mind when introducing cures to this room in your home, and be open to all opportunities.

 Moving water is a commonly used element in the Wealth area; you’ll often notice small aquariums near the cash register in Asian restaurants for this very reason.
 While a toilet in this sector of your house can spell disaster (your money being flushed away!), a small fountain or water feature is believed to keep your finances from growing stagnant or drying up.
+If your dream is to add a beautiful cascading fountain to your outdoor space, Outdoor Fountain Pros has great options.
 If a fountain isn’t quite your style, try a piece of water-themed artwork.
 A framed photo or painting of a flowing river can introduce the water element without the extra work of maintaining a live water feature.

 The colors green, gold, and purple are all associated with this area.
 A lush, green round-leaf plant in a purple pot is an easy, attractive addition to this space.
 Keep your checkbook here and cover it in a luxurious, purple fabric binder.
 Each evening, empty your loose change into a green bowl in this corner.
 Gemstones are also considered auspicious; try displaying a chunk of amethyst for a glamorous cure.
 The key to activating the energy in this area is to introduce items that provide you with a sense of abundance.